victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 {% endhighlight %}

-actually will look like this under the hood after this pass
+under the hood it will look like this after the engine pass

 {% highlight js %}